 This article covers:

-You do not have to be signed up to Q doctor in order to use the Q health instant video feature from the eConsult toolbar or to use the 'click to call' feature that allows you to call your patients directly from your computer or from your device of choice through the internet.
+You can start a video call with your patients via our award-winning remote consultation platform, Q health, in the toolbar.
+It also gives you access to our 'click to call' feature that allows you to call your patients directly from your computer or from your device of choice through the internet.

 Benefits of using eConsult's video functionality